A Toroidal Ocean of Water

 Menu Bar

-Use the menu bar to Quit, select a painting species, and otherwise control the simulation and display.
+Use the menu bar to Quit, select a painting species, and otherwise control the simulation

 The WaTor Ocean

-The area labeled "Ocean" is a map of the actual WaTor PanGlobal Ocean which is represented as an array of cells.
+The area labeled "Ocean" is a map of the actual WaTor PanGlobal Ocean which is represented

 A particular cell contains either: